 });

-• The current function under test also returns a result.
+- The current function under test also returns a result.
 For such functions it is important to check that the return value is as expected.
-To do that we will use the expect function.
-The expect function can check a range of values, you can read more about it here.
+To do that we will use the

-• Add the following expect functions to check if the returned results is valid.
+function can check a range of values, you can read more about it here. - Add the following expect functions to check if the returned results is valid.
 In the first expect we are checking the length of the list returned and in the second expect we are checking the entire result itself.

 test(